juanitorduz/website_projects/Presentations/pydata_2022/intro_uplift.md

 _footer: Taken from [Gutierrez, P., & Gérardy, J. Y. (2017). *"Causal Inference and Uplift Modelling: A Review of the Literature"*](https://proceedings.mlr.press/v67/gutierrez17a/gutierrez17a.pdf)
 -->

-# Uplift Evaluation: Cumulative gain chart
+# Uplift Evaluation: Cumulative Gain Chart

 > Predict uplift for both treated and control observations and compute the average prediction per decile (bins) in both groups.
 Then, the difference between those averages is taken for each decile.